 Animal foods generally contain it, while plant foods generally do not.
 The following daily foods contain a lot of it and should be taken seriously:

 1. Pig brain.
-Every 100 grams of pig brain contains 2571 mg of it(the sheep brain is 2004 and the bovine brain is 2447).
+Every 100 grams of pig brain contains 2571 mg, sheep brain is 2004, and bovine brain is 2447.

-- Eat foods rich in fiber
+Foods rich in fiber

-- Get plenty of vitamin C
+Get enough vitamin C

-Redistribution of intake ratio
+Avoid greasy food Redistribution of intake

-In other words, the amount of calories from saturated fat should be reduced to less than 7% of the total intake; the amount of calories from a variety of unsaturated fats should be reduced to less than 10% of the total intake; The amount of calories in a single unsaturated fat can be increased to more than 13% of the total intake.
+In other words, the calories of saturated fat should be reduced to less than 7% of the total intake, the calories of unsaturated fat should be reduced to less than 10% of the total intake, and the calories of monounsaturated fat can be increased to the total intake.
+More than 13%.